For all latest information including coronavirus, click on Notices

 Parish Council Meetings are held on the first Thursday of the month excluding August.
 7.30pm start

-NOTE: Next Parish Council Meeting is the on Thursday 4th November 2021 at 7.30pm in the Village Hall.
+NOTE: Next Parish Council Meeting is the on Thursday 2nd June 2022 at7.30pm for the meeting, in the Village Hall.
 Contact Clerk for details

-Next PACT Meeting on Wednesday 13th October 2021 – see Notices for details
+Next PACT Meeting – see Notices for details

 Notton is a village in Wakefield Metropolitan District of West Yorkshire, England.
 The village is approximately 1-mile (1.6 km) northwest of Royston and 5 miles (8 km) south of the centre of Wakefield.
 It had a population of 982 in the 2011 census.
 The Notton Parish Council makes decisions on many issues that affect the local community probably the most common of which relate to planning matters ( the Parish Council is a statutory consultee